-On the heels of its successful spring tournament in Pennsylvania, PokerStars is bringing a summer online poker tournament to Pennsylvania and two other states.
+On the heels of its successful spring tournament in Pennsylvania, PokerStars PA is bringing a summer online poker tournament to Pennsylvania and two other states.

 The PokerStars’ summer event — Summer Stacks Festival — will have tournaments in Pennsylvania, New Jersey and Michigan.
 Summer Stacks is expected to attract more casual players with relatively modest buy-ins.
 Each state series will culminate with a Main Event that offers a big payday.